-Bhutan can be traveled throughout the year but spring (March, April, and May) and autumn (September, October, and November) are the best seasons when you have pleasant weather, clear blue skies and great views of the valleys and snow-capped mountains.
+You can travel to Bhutan throughout the year, but spring (March, April, and May) and autumn (September, October, and November) are the best seasons when you have pleasant weather, clear blue skies, and great views of the valleys and snow-capped mountains.
 Late autumn is also the time of year when the black-necked cranes migrate to central and eastern Bhutan for the winter.

 Bhutan’s currency is called Ngultrum and denoted as Nu.
 The value of Ngultrum is at par with the Indian rupee which is also in wide circulation in Bhutan except the large bills (Rs 500, Rs 1000 and Rs 2000).
 In fact, Indian government has demonetized Rs 500 and 1000 bills.

 Most hotels, tourist class restaurants and souvenir shops accept major credit cards such as MasterCard and visa.
 AmexCards are not accepted by many vendors though.
 However, small stores do not accept credit cards.